Architectural Engineering Technology Associate in Science

 Credits

-This is an introductory course which surveys the scientific study of behavior and mental processes known as psychology.
-This course will focus on the major categories identified by the American Psychological Association which are: Biological, Cognitive, Development, Social and Personality, and Mental and Physical Health.
-These categories will encompass topics such as learning, motivation, emotions, personality, abnormal behavior, treatment and therapy options, and an introduction to research methods.
+In this course, students will gain an introduction to the scientific study of human behavior and mental processes. topics may be drawn from historical and current perspectives in psychology.
 This course partially satisfies the writing requirement of S.B.E.
 6A-10.030.
 Some sections of PSY 2012 have service-learning components.
 Please refer to class notes in schedule of classes for details.
 This course satisfies the General Education State Core Social Science/History requirement for degree seeking students.

-This is an introductory psychology course with an Honors designation.
-It intends to survey the scientific study of behavior and mental processes known as psychology.
+In this course, students will gain an introduction to the scientific study of human behavior and mental processes. topics may be drawn from historical and current perspectives in psychology.
 Honors level content.
-Permission required from Honors director.
-This course will focus on the major categories identified by the American Psychological Association which are: Biological, Cognitive, Development, Social and Personality, and Mental and Physical Health.
-These categories will encompass topics such as learning, motivation, emotions, personality, abnormal behavior, treatment and therapy options, and an introduction to research methods.
+Acceptance into the Honors program or permission from the Honors Director required.
 This course partially satisfies the writing requirement of S.B.E.
 6A-10.030.
-Some sections may have service-learning components.
+Some sections of PSY 2012 have service-learning components.
 Please refer to class notes in schedule of classes for details.
 This course satisfies the General Education State Core Social Science/History requirement for degree seeking students.

 This course is intended to familiarize students with the basic biology of yeast and fungi that are of medical importance.
 A survey of common mycotic infections and mycotoxicosis is presented.
 It includes basic hands-on laboratory exercises involving the microscopic examination of samples and isolates, collecting samples for culturing yeast and fungi, preparation, inoculation and incubation of media, identification of yeast and fungal morphotypes (both microscopic and on culture media) using dichotomous or pictographic schemes, field studies and laboratory experimentations.

-This course is a study of the characteristics of living organisms.
-Unifying concepts such as metabolism, genetics, evolution and cellular organization will be investigated.
+This course applies the scientific method to critically examine and explain the natural world including but not limited to cells, organisms, genetics, evolution, ecology, and behavior.
+It is a study of the characteristics of living organisms.
+Unifying concepts such as metabolism, genetics, evolution, and cellular organization will be investigated.
 Designed for non-science majors, this course does not fulfill the credit requirements for biology majors (see BSC 2010C).
-This class satisfies the General Education State Core Science requirement for A.A. degree seeking students.
+This class satisfies the General Education State Core Natural Science requirement for degree seeking students.

-This course is a study of the characteristics of living organisms with emphasis on man.
-Unifying concepts such as metabolism, energy utilization and reproduction will be investigated.
+This course applies the scientific method to critically examine and explain the natural world including but not limited to cells, organisms, genetics, evolution, ecology, and behavior.
+It is a study of the characteristics of living organisms.
+Unifying concepts such as metabolism, genetics, evolution, and cellular organization will be investigated.
 Laboratory exercises will emphasize basic principles of biology.
-Designed for non-science majors, this course does not fulfill the credit requirements for biology majors.
+Designed for non-science majors, this course does not fulfill the credit requirements for biology majors (see BSC 2010C).
 Lab fee required.
-This class satisfies the General Education State Core Science requirement for A.A. degree seeking students.
+This class satisfies the General Education State Core Natural Science requirement for degree seeking students.

-This course is a study of the characteristics of living organisms.
-Unifying concepts such as metabolism, genetics, evolution and cellular organization will be investigated.
+This course applies the scientific method to critically examine and explain the natural world including but not limited to cells, organisms, genetics, evolution, ecology, and behavior.
+It is a study of the characteristics of living organisms.
+Unifying concepts such as metabolism, genetics, evolution, and cellular organization will be investigated.
 Designed for non-science majors, this course does not fulfill the credit requirements for biology majors (see BSC 2010C).
 Honors level content.
-Permission from Honors Director required.
-This class satisfies the General Education State Core Science Requirement for A.A. degree-seeking students.
+Acceptance into the Honors program or permission from the Honors Director required.
+This class satisfies the General Education State Core Natural Science requirement for degree seeking students.

 This course provides an introduction to scientific inquiry in relationship to the human body, its systems and basic functions with emphasis on homeostatic mechanisms.
 The structure and function of cells, tissues and organ systems will be investigated.
 Designed for non-science majors.
 This course does not fulfill the credit requirements for Biology majors.